Anupama9283/Voltage-Stabilizer/README.md

 # Objective
 To create a reliable voltage stabilizer that ensures stable output voltage despite input fluctuations.

+# ⚙️ Working Principle

+The stabilizer works on the principle of:
+The stabilizer operates based on:
+- **Voltage Sensing:** The input voltage is sensed using a voltage sensor connected to the microcontroller.
+- **Comparison with Desired Voltage:** The microcontroller compares the input voltage with the desired voltage level.
+- **Deviation Adjustment:** If the input voltage deviates from the desired level, the microcontroller adjusts the input voltage to the required level.
+- **Regulated Output:** The output voltage is maintained within safe limits.

 # Features

  Detects voltage fluctuations (under-voltage or over-voltage)